sachinmohandas1/ICU-Mortality-R/README.md

 - **Pairplots** were generated for the top 50 ensembles to visualize class separation.
 - **Collinearity analysis** showed:
-  - Mean collinearity for all ensembles: **0.0052**
+  - Mean collinearity for all ensembles: 0.0052
-  - Mean for top 50 ensembles: **0.0312**
+  - Mean for top 50 ensembles: 0.0312
-  - **t-test p-value**: 0.455 → no statistically significant difference
+  - t-test p-value: 0.455 → no statistically significant difference
 - While collinearity wasn’t a driving factor, certain features showed strong influence on outcome prediction.

 ---

 ## Interpretation

-- Smaller feature ensembles can **outperform** the full model without sacrificing much accuracy.
+- Smaller feature ensembles can outperform the full model without sacrificing much accuracy.
-- This suggests robust predictors exist among a limited subset of features — valuable when only partial patient data is available.
+- This suggests robust predictors exist among a limited subset of features - valuable when only partial patient data is available.
-- However, **clinical interpretability** and real-world uncertainty limit deployment without further refinement.
+- However, clinical interpretability and real-world uncertainty limit deployment without further refinement.

 ---